Over time, the value of a property will go up and down.

-House values appreciate in the long term in most cases.
+Almost always, house values appreciate in the long term.

-When your home appreciates you have a greater asset to borrow against, and you get a bigger profit when you sell.
+When your house appreciates you have a larger asset to borrow against, and you'll generate a higher profit when you sell.

-Property values in Lexington fluctuate for many different reasons, so how can you be sure what you're investing in this year won't depreciate the day after you close?
+Property values in Lexington fluctuate for numerous reasons, so how will you know what you're buying now won't depreciate the day after you close?

-It's important that you pick a REALTOR® in Lexington who understands the factors that affect local prices is the most important factor to consider.
+Choosing a REALTOR® in Lexington who knows the factors that affect local prices is the most important factor to consider.

-So these areas generally appreciate, or carry their value consistently, year to year.
+So these regions typically appreciate, or keep their value consistently, year to year.

-The local economy - Are local businesses hiring?
-Have companies moved into or away from an area?
-Is there a fair mix of work in an area, or does it rely upon just one industry?
-Is the mix of commercial and residential development changing?
+Economic factors - Have companies moved into or away from an area?
+Are local companies hiring?
+Is there a nice mixture of business in an area, or does it count on just one industry?